Azores itinerary: 3 beautiful islands in 10 days

 Start your Azores trip by flying to Ponta Delgada, the largest town on Sao Miguel and the capital of the Azores.
 Pick up your rental car right away, either at the airport or downtown Ponta Delgada.

 Sao Miguel is the largest island of the Azores and has tons of amazing places to visit so you definitely won’t get bored during your five days here.
-In terms of accommodation, I recommend staying in two different places – Furnas and Ponta Delgada.
+In terms of accommodation, I recommend staying in two different parts of the island – Furnas and Ponta Delgada.
 This way you’ll spend less time driving back and forth.

 Day 1: Furnas Area